-For more information visit our website.
+For more information visit our website - What can't be a trade mark?

 Things to consider before you apply for a trade mark:

 Registering your business name does not give you exclusive IP rights to that name

 If you run a business in Australia and do not trade under your own name, you'll need to register your business name with the Australian Securities and Investments Commission (ASIC).
 However, this will not stop others from using the same or similar business name.
 If you want exclusive rights to your business name for use on your products or services, you need a registered trade mark.